smruthi33/Code-Pattern/README.md

 In the notebook, update the global variables in the cell following `2.2 Global Variables section`

-In the notebook, update the global variables in the cell following `2.2 Global Variables section`

 Append the filenames list with the names of your image files

 ![](doc/source/images/bluemix_service_nlu.png)